nhjschulz/EInkPicFrame/design/hardware.md

 * SPI is used for reading from SD-Card, writing to EPD and ISP programing.
 * UART TX/RX - Only TX for debug prints is used, RX input is ignored
-* A Crystal - Available as an option for higher speed.
-SW runs the chip using the internal crystal at 4 Mhz.
-That means the XTAL pins may currently be used for something else using the solder pads for the crystal.
+* A 32.768 kHz watch crystal on the XTAL pins drives Timer2 to wakeup the contoller from power safe mode.
 * ADC voltages - Reference voltage uses the recomended wiring with a capacitor and inductor.
 It is used for measuring the input voltage for low battery indication.